stevearc/overseer.nvim/doc/components.md

         -- Called when the task has reached a completed state. end,
       ---@param task overseer.Task
+      ---@param status overseer.Status Can be RUNNING (we can set results without completing the task), CANCELED, FAILURE, or SUCCESS on_status = function(self, task, status)
+        -- Called when the task status changes end,
+      ---@param task overseer.Task
       ---@param data string[] Output of process.
 See :help channel-lines on_output = function(self, task, data)
         -- Called when there is output from the task